Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Directed Ramsey Schemes

-The difference in ease in finding Directed Ramsey and Anti-Ramsey algebras was at first surprising to the author.
+The difference in ease in constructing directed Ramsey and anti-Ramsey schemes was at first surprising to the first author.
 But there is a fundamental asymmetry that is Ramsey-theoretic in nature.
-For consider the subgraph of the coloring described in section 1 induced by any one color.
-With Directed Anti-Ramsey algebras, this subgraph will consist of a bunch of transitive triangles pasted together, and can contain large cliques.
-With Directed Ramsey algebras, however, any such color class contains only intransitive triangles.
+For consider the subgraph of the coloring described in Section \ref{sec:RamseySchemes} induced by any one color.
+With directed anti-Ramsey schemes, this subgraph will consist of multiple transitive triangles pasted together, and can contain large cliques.
+With directed Ramsey schemes, however, any such color class contains only intransitive triangles.
 This forces the color class to be sparse in the sense that the \emph{only} cliques are triangles, since any tournament (directed clique) on 4 or more vertices contains a transitive triple $(a,b),(b,c),(a,c)$.
-This is a plausible explanation for the greater difficulty in finding Directed Ramsey algebras.
+This is a plausible explanation for the greater difficulty in finding directed Ramsey schemes.